 No matter how you slice it, brisket is a tough cut of meat.
 That is why the best way to cook it is low and slow in a moist environment.

 I developed the brisket recipe that follows about ten years ago and have never looked back.
-To ensure tenderness, the recipe uses both tomato paste (tomatoes are acidic) and beer, which contains alpha acids and tannins.
+To ensure tenderness, I use both tomato paste (tomatoes are acidic) and beer, which contains alpha acids and tannins.
 Both are great at breaking down fiber.

 Serve with garlic mashed potatoes (recipe here).